aristosv/digitalsignage/README.md

 This is a simple way to use a Raspberry Pi as a digital signage system.
 No need for a graphical user interface, no need to install a desktop.
 Just download the [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/) image, burn it on an SD card and boot your Raspberry Pi to the operating system.
 This has been tested on a Raspberry Pi 4 Model B with 4GB of RAM, but it will probably run just fine on older models also.

 ## install
-1. install git (sudo apt install -y git)
+1. clone repository
-2. clone repository (git clone https://<span></span>github.com/aristosv/digitalsignage.git /home/pi/digitalsignage)
+git clone https://<span></span>github.com/aristosv/digitalsignage.git /home/pi/digitalsignage

-3. run install script (bash /home/pi/digitalsignage/operations/install)
+2. run install script
+bash /home/pi/digitalsignage/operations/install

 ## access signage
 - http://raspberrypi_ip:1337